http-party/http-server/README.md

 `-P` or `--proxy` Proxies all requests which can't be resolved locally to the given url. e.g.: -P http://someurl.com

+`-D` or `--default` Default url path to serve if the request cannot be resolved. e.g.: /index.html

 `-S` or `--ssl` Enable https.

 `-C` or `--cert` Path to ssl cert file (default: cert.pem).